 When planning your Windows Store app, think less about what features you want to include and more about what experience you want to provide your users.
-If you haven't already, you might want to read Making great Windows Store apps.
+If you haven't already, you might want to read Meet Windows Store apps.

 We recommend that you follow these steps to plan your Windows Store app.